|

 find someone raising sheep who was willing to sell a fleece, much less

 one that was suitable for handspinning.
+In the mid to late 80's

 things began to change.
 More companies were offering products specifically